CheckmarxDev/ast-analytics-documentation/metrics/vulnerabilities/vulnerabilitiesState.md.md

-## Scanned Language
+## Vulnerabilities By State
-> This metric counts languages scanned by each scan
+> This metric counts the vulnerabilities by state.
+> Each performed scan will store the ammount of scanned lines on the gauge dataPoint.

-- Type: *Counter*
+- Type: *Gauge*
-- Name: scannedLanguage_events_total
+- Name: vulnerabilitiesState

 ## Event
 | Entity        | Action |